-Antibodies and the Role they PlayVaccines contain tiny amounts of material that make your immune system produce certain proteins called "antibodies".
+Antibodies and the Role they PlayVaccines contain tiny amounts of material that make the immune system produce certain proteins called "antibodies".
 Antibodies can attack and destroy viruses and bacteria.

 Immunization Protects Us AllImmunization protects both individuals and the larger population by preventing the spread of infections.
 It is important to achieve and maintain high immunization coverage in order to provide the best protection against vaccine preventable diseases.